MailOnline/VPAIDHTML5Client/README.md

 TODO
 ----
+  - create an fake vpaidAd to use for the demo and test
   - test how will work with a real ad in the demo and test
-  - create an fake vpaidAd to use for the demo and test
-  - create adUnit abstraction
+  - validate better if the postmessage and iframe works across browsers

 License
 -------